 Mr. West Cafe*: located downtown next to Pacific Place / Nordstrom.
 They offer coffee, matcha (unsweetened with hemp milk is my fav), toasts (great avocado toast), meat & cheese boards, cocktails, etc. Perfect place to bring your laptop and work or meet with friends – I love the ambiance.

-holding my RGE cookie skillet ice cream sandwich coming soon for a limited time only at F&J’s!!
+holding my RGE cookie skillet ice cream sandwich from our first collab together at F&J’s!!

 Frankie & Jo’s ($)*: The best plant-based ice cream you will ever taste!
 All their flavors are to die for, but my favorite is their jamocha chaga fudge and their vanilla date shake, sweetened only with dates.
 It’s a little spendy, but for the quality of ingredients and the fact that everything is dairy-free & vegan (even their waffle cones are GF), you just can’t beat it!!
 Also, the whole cement, palm tree, and overall aesthetic of the shop gives me all the feels.
 They have two locations– one in Cap Hill & the other in Ballard.
-P.s.
-I’m lucky enough to get to collab with them two days only this summer (date TBD) to create a RGE cookie skillet individuals with their date shake ice cream sandwiched between, and more recently, a deconstructed version of this ice cream sandwich turned into their February Monthly flavor!!
+I’ve had TWO amazing collabs with them so far– an ice cream / cookie sandwich using my RGE cookie skillet individuals with their date shake ice cream sandwiched between, and more recently, a deconstructed version of this ice cream sandwich turned into their February Monthly flavor!!
 Both were insanely delish & sold out.
 So many people told me it was the best ice cream they’ve ever had in their life, dairy or non-dairy.
 I’ll you keep you posted if and when we do another collab 😉

 The roasted veggies, trio of spreads (they were out of hummus this day) and fresh pita at Eve